dtarudji/SOA12cUpgrade/soacs200.md

 - SOA Design Times in JDeveloper for SOA.
 This can be downloaded from https://bit.ly/2STiSVM

-- Upgrade and move SOA Composites - SOACS from OCI Classic to OCI
+- Upgrade and move SOA Composites - from JDeveloper to OCI
 - SOASuite12c_Tutorial.zip, leads you step by step through building a process order application with Oracle SOA Suite 12c.
 The focus today is **to build ONLY** validatePayment
 -  Please download this zip file from https://bit.ly/2Sm7Xin